Today's admission times: from 11:00 a.m. to 8:00 p.m.

 Torpedo caliber: 533 mm

-The torpedoes were brought in via an upper deck ramp through the torpedo hatch and transported below deck to the laterally movable storage and loading devices using a further ramp with a chain drive and a hydraulic cable winch.
+The torpedoes of the U-boat were loaded via an upper deck ramp through the torpedo loading hatch and transported below deck to the laterally movable storage and loading devices using a further ramp witrh a chain drive and a hydraulic cabke winch.

-With this special loading device it was possible to load two torpedoes at the same time, in a time of 6-8 minutes, and to prepare them for action.
-3 men were required for this operation and 1 man was sufficient for the shooting.
-Before firing one or a maximum of two torpedoes at the same time, the torpedo tube had to be evacuated and flooded with water to ensure bubble-free leakage.
-Likewise, the resulting weight loss when the torpedo ran out and when the torpedo tube was evacuated had to be compensated for by flooding the ballast tanks in order to counteract any change in course of the ship.
+With a special loading device inside of the submarine, it was possible to load two torpedoes simultaneously in a time of 6 to 8 minutes and make the U-boat combat-ready.
+Three men were required for this process, while only one person was needed to fire the torpedoes.
+Before firing one or a maximum of two torpedoes simultaneously, the torpedo tube of the U-boat had to be evacuated and flooded with water to ensure a bubble-free leakage.
+The weight loss caused by the torpedo's departure and the evacuation of the torpedo tube had to be compensated for by flooding the ballast tanks accordingly in order to counteract a change of course of the submarine .

 Section II – Accommodations and Aggregate rooms